Disruptive mix of snow and ice likely in D.C. area Thursday

-The storm, originating from the Gulf of Mexico, is set to spread disruptive amounts of wintry precipitation from north Texas, including Dallas, through the Tennessee Valley into the Mid-Atlantic and southern New England between Wednesday and early Friday.
+The storm, originating from the Gulf of Mexico, is set to spread disruptive amounts of wintry precipitation from North Texas, including Dallas, through the Tennessee Valley into the Mid-Atlantic and southern New England between Wednesday and early Friday.

-Because of an Arctic dome of high pressure feeding cold air into the Mid-Atlantic, we expect much of the precipitation to fall in frozen form in the Washington region, except perhaps southern Maryland, where the wintry mix will probably change to rain as Thursday wears on.
+Because of an Arctic dome of high pressure feeding cold air into the Mid-Atlantic, we expect much of the precipitation to fall in frozen form in the Washington region, except perhaps Southern Maryland, where the wintry mix will probably change to rain as Thursday wears on.

 The big forecast question is how much of the precipitation falls as snow before changing to sleet and freezing rain.
 Generally, the farther northwest you head from Washington, the longer snow will last before a transition to icy precipitation.
-But, even in the immediate area, some accumulating snow seems likely.
+But even in the immediate area, some accumulating snow seems likely.

 How much snow and ice may fall

-As a first estimate, which we’ll fine tune on Wednesday, we think about 2 to 4 inches of snow is most likely in the immediate area Thursday morning before a switch to sleet mid-morning.
+As a first estimate, which we’ll fine-tune Wednesday, we think about 2 to 4 inches of snow is most likely in the immediate area Thursday morning before a switch to sleet midmorning.
 To the northwest, snow could last longer, perhaps into the afternoon, with 3 to 6 inches or so possible.

 A coating of sleet is expected atop the snow in most areas.
 Especially along and east of Interstate 95, the sleet could change to freezing rain Thursday afternoon into the evening, adding an icy glaze.